11 West Quincy Court Federal Building

 Art in Architecture

 Lines in Four Directions, a sculpture by Sol LeWitt, is mounted on the exterior wall of the west side of the 11 W. Quincy Court building.
 The piece, created in 1985, features a series of offset lines oriented in four directions.
-In an imitation of this artwork created as part of the renovation, the windows of the building are etched with words running in the same four directions as the art piece, each line a different quote from the Declaration of Independence, U.S. Constitution, or Bill of Rights.
+In imitation of this artwork, the building's renovated windows are also etched with words running in the same four directions as the art piece, each line a different quote from the Declaration of Independence, U.S. Constitution, or Bill of Rights.